jxnl/blog/docs/writing/posts/mvp.md

   - jxnl
 ---

-# How to ship an MVP for AI applications
+# Pareto Principle for AI Applications

+If you're thinking about launching some new AI application I want to challenge you think about what that looks like for your application.
+What does 80% mean?
+What are the segments of your users that you can serve well?
+Does my application have a niche?
+Can I double down on the segments that I serve well, set expectations for the segments that I don't, and ship sooner in order to get feedback faster?

 What is an MVP?

 > A minimum viable product (MVP) is a version of a product with just enough features to be usable by early customers who can then provide feedback for future product development.

-The analogy I often use is one where I need something to help me get from point A to point B. Maybe the vision is to have a car.
-But the MVP is not a chassis without wheels or an engine.
-Instead it might look like a skateboard.
-Maybe you'll ship and realised You need brakes or the ability to steer.
-So instead you ship a scooter.
-Afterwards you find that you need a little more leverage by having larger wheels and stumble upon a bicycle.
-Afterwards you find yourself limited by the force that you can apply as a human being.
-And I started thinking about motors.
-You can build a moped, an e-bike, a motorcycle.
-And one day, we'll ship the car.

 But today I want to focus on what that looks like when we ship AI applications.

-I propose that we just need to understand:

-1. What does 80% mean?
-2. What are the segments of your users that we can serve well?
-3. Can we double down on the segments that we serve well and educate the users about the segments that we don't serve well?

 <!-- more -->